Phonon scattering in quasicrystalline i-Al_{72}Pd_{19.5}Mn_{8.5}: A study of the low-temperature thermal conductivity

-The energy of 6 meV corresponds to a thermal energy of approximately 50$k_{B}$ and therefore the Debye model for analyzing thermal conductivity data can be used for temperatures less than 50 K. The relevant equation reads \cite{berman}
+The energy of 6 meV corresponds to a thermal energy of approximately 50 K$\cdot k_{B}$ and thus justifies the use of the Debye-type approximation for analyzing the thermal conductivity data at temperatures less than 50 K. The relevant Debye-type equation reads \cite{berman}

-where $k_{B}$ and $\hbar$ are Boltzmann's and the reduced Planck constant, respectively; $\overline{v}$ is the average sound velocity, $\theta$ Debye temperature, $\tau$ the phonon relaxation time and $x = \hbar \omega / k_{B} T$, where $\hbar \omega$ is phonon energy.
-Ultrasonic data \cite{amazit92} provided values for the transversal ($v_{T}=(3593 \pm 3$) m/s) and the longitudinal ($v_{L}=(6520 \pm 10$) m/s) sound velocities.
-Since neutron and X-ray scattering experiments have shown that the excitation spectra of vibrational states are isotropic, the average sound velocity $\overline{v}$ can be obtained using the relation
+where $k_{B}$ and $\hbar$ are Boltzmann's and the reduced Planck constant, respectively; $\overline{v}$ is the average sound velocity, $\theta$ the Debye temperature, $\tau(x)$ the phonon relaxation time and $x = \hbar \omega / k_{B} T$, where $\hbar \omega$ is the phonon energy.
+Ultrasonic data \cite{amazit92} provided values for the transversal ($v_{T}=3593$) m/s) and the longitudinal ($v_{L}=6520$) m/s) sound velocities.
+Since neutron and X-ray scattering experiments have shown that the excitation spectra of vibrational states in this alloy are isotropic, the average sound velocity $\overline{v}$ can be obtained using the relation

 From this equation $\overline{v}=4004$ m/s.
-The Debye temperature $\theta$, was calculated by Li and Liu \cite{li01}, based on specific heat data of W\"{a}lti \emph{et al.} \cite{waelti98}.
+The Debye temperature $\theta$, was calculated by Li and Liu \cite{li01}, based on the specific heat data of W\"{a}lti \etal{} \cite{waelti98} .
 They obtained $\theta = 492$ K.